Economy of Japan: Trade and investments

-Labor force
+Labour force

 Unemployment rate of Japan.
 Red line is G7 average.

 15-24 age (thin line) is youth unemployment.

 The unemployment rate in December 2013 was 3.7%, down 1.5 percentage points from the claimed unemployment rate of 5.2% in June 2009 due to the strong economic recovery.
+As of 2019 Japan's unemployment rate was the lowest in the G7.
+Its employment rate for the working-age population (15–64) was the highest in the G7.

-In 2008 Japan's labor force consisted of some 66 million workers—40% of whom were women—and was rapidly shrinking.
+In 2008 Japan's labour force consisted of some 66 million workers—40% of whom were women—and was rapidly shrinking.

-One major long-term concern for the Japanese labor force is its low birthrate.
+One major long-term concern for the Japanese labour force is its low birthrate.
 In 2005, the number of deaths in Japan exceeded the number of births, indicating that the decline in population had already started.
 While one countermeasure for a declining birthrate would be to increase immigration, Japan has struggled to attract potential migrants despite immigration laws being relatively lenient (especially for high-skilled workers) compared to other developed countries.
 This is also apparent when looking at Japan's work visa programme for "specified skilled worker", which had less than 3,000 applicants, despite an annual goal of attracting 40,000 overseas workers, suggesting Japan faces major challenges in attracting migrants compared to other developed countries regardless of its immigration policies.
 A Gallup poll found that few potential migrants wished to migrate to Japan compared to other G7 countries, consistent with the country's low migrant inflow.

 In 1989, the predominantly public sector union confederation, SOHYO (General Council of Trade Unions of Japan), merged with RENGO (Japanese Private Sector Trade Union Confederation) to form the Japanese Trade Union Confederation.
-Labor union membership is about 12 million.
+Labour union membership is about 12 million.

-As of 2019 Japan's unemployment rate was the lowest in the G7.
-Its employment rate for the working-age population (15–64) was the highest in the G7.